-The consequence of this is that we only have to precompute in-block RMQs for blocks with different Cartesian Trees, say in a table called P. But how do we know in O(1) time where to look up the results for block B_i ?
+As a consequence of Lemma 12, we only have to precompute in-block RMQs for blocks with different Cartesian Trees, say in a table called P. But how do we know in O(1) time where to look up the results for block B_i ?
 We need to store a "number" for each block in an array T[1, m], such that T[i] gives the corresponding row in the lookup-table P.